nuts-foundation/nuts-node/docs/pages/getting-started/5-irma-contract.rst

 Getting the session result
 ==========================

-The IRMA JS frontend library will check for the status of the signing session.
+The IRMA javascript frontend library will check for the status of the signing session.
 When the session has been completed it'll call the following url:

 .. code-block::